mysql/mysql-connector-nodejs/tut/Getting_Started.md

 console.log("Hello World");
 ```

-getSession is a function from the mysqlx module taking an object with
+getSession is a function from the xdevapi module taking an object with
 properties as parameter.
-33060 is the port that the X DevAPI Protocol uses by default.
+33060 is the port that the X Protocol uses by default.
 The return value is a Promise which will resolve to a Session object.
 This means that as soon as we're successfully connected the callback
 provided to the then() function will be called.
 In case of an error the
 exception provided to catch() will be called.
 Mind that the execution
-won't block but those callbaks are called sometime later.
+won't block but those callbacks are called sometime later.
 Therefore
 we're seeing "Hello world" printed before "connected".

 One important thing is that by this async nature it is easy to "lose"
 errors.
 For instance, when running this code:

 ```
-mysqlx.getSession({
+xdevapi.getSession({
     host: 'localhost',
     port: 33060,
     dbUser: 'root',